 The information provided on this website is with the sole intention to give information, not a professional opinion.
 Moreover, our website might include copyrighted material that may or may not have been specifically authorized by the owner, however, used for the purpose of providing information.
 That constitutes a “fair means” under Section 52 of the Copyright Act, 1957.

-Intellectual Property - Unless otherwise stipulated, this site is our proprietary intellectual property.
+Intellectual Property: This site is our proprietary intellectual property.
 All the graphics, media, editorial content, and website design (altogether, “content”) used are the intellectual property of JR Compliance which are protected by Trademark, Copyright, and other applicable intellectual property laws.

 Any content or mark might be copied, reproduced, republished, and displayed publicly for any profit-oriented purpose whatsoever, require our prior written permission, otherwise, an offender may have to face legal consequences.